JosepLleal/Research_Buff_Manager/docs/README.md

 Welcome!
 I understand that if you are reading this is because you are interested in this topic, one of the cores of the [MMORPGs](https://en.wikipedia.org/wiki/Massively_multiplayer_online_role-playing_game) genre.
 Before I start explaining how to implement a Buff Manager, it is essential to clearly understand how do Buffs work and to know all the different existing types.
 So, with this being said, lets start:

 ## What is a Buff?
 In videogames, when there is a modification to a character’s original set of stats or attributes, even if this changes provide an advantage or a disadvantage to the character, this term is known as **status effect**.
+When this effect is positive it is called **Buff** and when it is negative it is called **Debuff**.